 Challenge number Detail of challenge 1 Assessments, observations, and discussions with children indicate issues with early communication and language gaps among many disadvantaged children.
 This include vocabulary gaps as well as delays in speech and language development.
 2 Assessments, observations, and discussions with children suggest disadvantaged pupils generally have lower phonemic awareness and therefore greater difficulties with phonics and/or fluency than their peers.
 This negatively impacts on their development as readers.
-3 Our assessments and observations indicate that the education and well- being of many of our disadvantaged children have been impacted by partial school closures to a greater extent than for other children.
-These findings are supported by national studies.
-This has resulted in significant knowledge gaps leading to children falling further behind age-related expectations, especially in the wider curriculum.
-4 Our observations, pupil progress meetings and discussions with pupils and families have identified social and emotional issues for many children, notable due to family stress, reduced parental engagement through lockdown and a lack of enrichment opportunities during school closure and Covid19 restrictions.
+3 Our observations, pupil progress meetings and discussions with pupils and families have identified social and emotional issues for many children, notable due to family stress and a range of ACEs (Adverse Childhood Experiences).
 These challenges particularly affect disadvantaged pupils, impacting on their attainment.
-5 There has been a rise in the number of children with identified SEND particularly with social and emotional needs.
+4 There has been a rise in the number of children with identified SEND particularly with social and emotional needs.
 A large percentage of children on the SEN register are disadvantaged pupils.
-There has been a delay to identifying specific barriers to learning for SEND children due to Covid19 working restrictions.
-Self-regulation is an issue for some of our pupil premium children.
-6 The attendance of some pupil premium children remains a concern.
+Self-regulation is an issue for some of our pupil premium children along with communication and interaction.
+5 The attendance of some pupil premium children remains a concern.
 These children also have had lower engagement with home learning during periods of school closure or isolation.
-7 There is a gap in attainment in mathematics at the end of Key Stage One with some pupil premium children struggling to secure early concepts of number
+6 There is a gap in attainment in mathematics at the end of Key Stage One with some pupil premium children struggling to secure early concepts of number